QuantEcon/lecture-python-intro/lectures/olg.md

 In this lecture we study the overlapping generations (OLG) model.

+## Overview

-The dynamics of this model are quite similar to Solow-Swan growth model.
+The dynamics of the OLG model are quite similar to Solow-Swan growth model.

 At the same time, the OLG model adds an important new feature: the choice of how much to save is endogenous.